wittigole/internship_usm/README.md

 ![bahamas_data_comparison](./plots/stellar_vs_halo_mass_wo_z_bahamas.jpg)

-WMAP9 cosmology, high AGN, low AGN: AGN heating temperature is raised/lowered by 0.2dex.
-All of the BAHAMAS variations match our data better than any of the FLAMINGO runs does.
+All of the BAHAMAS ([McCarthy et al. (2016)](https://academic.oup.com/mnras/article/465/3/2936/2417021)) variations match our data better than any of the FLAMINGO runs does.
 However, there is still a significant deviation.
-The best agreement is reached when increasing the AGN feedback strength by raising the AGN heating temperature. (that is...)
+The best agreement is reached when increasing the AGN feedback strength by raising the AGN heating temperature.
+In the two variations of the fiducial model of BAHAMAS, the heating temperatur of AGN is lowered (raised) by 0.2 dex.
+This means, that neighboring gas cells receive less (more) thermal energy, which decreases (increases) the AGN feedback strength.
+As visible in the plot, this has no strong impact on the stellar masses of galaxy clusters though.

 The BAHAMAS simulations are based upon the WMAP9 cosmological parameters, namely: